 Paul’s experience spans Chambers’ core practice areas at the commercial end of the spectrum with a particular focus on professional liability, construction and international arbitration.
+He is no stranger to disputes with an international angle.

 His professional liability experience is in line with Chambers’ expertise in this field.
 Being advocacy-heavy and entailing fact-sensitive disputes, it informs his approach to a great deal of his work.
-He has been instructed for claimants and defendants in claims involving auditors, accountants, surveyors, solicitors, barristers, engineers and construction professionals.
+He has been instructed for claimants and defendants in claims involving auditors, accountants, IFAs, surveyors, solicitors, barristers, engineers and construction professionals.
 Significant cases include a claim against a major UK auditor (purportedly worth £1.6 billion) and a dispute relating to linked property transactions in which a former Irish Taoiseach had an investment.

 Paul also has a breadth of experience in insurance, financial regulation and arbitral disputes with an international focus.